Click Here for Quick Start Guidelines

 All orders are normally shipped the same day the order is received (after PayPal clears the credit card transaction, Quality Borate is notified and ships the order.
 Quality Borate does not receive your credit card number from PayPal).
 Shipping is done by UPS Ground only, from Cleveland, Ohio.

 Q8.
-I am a victim of Sandy!!
+I am a victim of a flood!
 I need some fast help?
 What can you do for me???

 Q9.
 What is BoraSol-MC™?